 Kitchen Garden

-• If you are planning to grow crops from seed, calculate the number of weeks required for indoor germination and when seedlings will be ready for transplanting.
+- If you are planning to grow crops from seed, calculate the number of weeks required for indoor germination to determine when seedlings will be ready for transplanting.

 House plants